The Berry Creek Loop

 The 10-mile loop starts at park headquarters and descends by way of the Sunset Trail to Berry Creek Falls.
 After the falls, there's a long and scenic ascent on the Skyline-to-the-Sea Trail back to park headquarters.
 The total elevation gain is about 1800 feet.
 Taking the loop in this counter-clockwise direction spreads the climbing more evenly throughout the hike and saves the best scenery for last.
 The hike takes about five to six hours.

 The loop is enjoyable year-round.
 The falls run all year, although they're at their thundering best in winter.
 If it's been raining a lot, the Skyline-to-the-Sea Trail might be closed due to a landslide or fallen tree, or a bridge near Berry Creek Falls may be out.
 Although it looks like Silver Falls could completely cover the trail, I've never seen this happen even during heavy rainfall.

-The loop has become increasingly popular over the past few years.
-On nice summer weekends, which are the busiest times, it's not uncommon to run into a group of hikers every two or three minutes.
-On rainy winter weekend, which are the least busy times, you might encounter five or six groups during the entire hike.
+Like a lot of A-list hikes, this loop has become a lot more popular over the past few years.
+On nice summer weekends, you might pass a group of hikers every two or three minutes, while on rainy winter weekends, you might see five or six groups during the entire hike.

 The hike starts at park headquarters.
 After a pleasant stroll along Opal Creek, the trail climbs 300 vertical feet through a dense sea of huckleberry to Middle Ridge.
 The air usually gets 10 or 20 degrees warmer as you climb out of the basin, and it will probably stay warm for the rest of the hike.